canjs/canjs/_index.md

 {% endhighlight %}

-Values inside `{NAME}` are looked up on the control's `this.options` and then the `window`.
+Values inside `{NAME}` are looked up on the control's `this.options` and then, if not found, on the `window`.
 For example, we could customize it instead like:

 {% highlight javascript %}
 var Todos = can.Control( 'Todos', {